pippinbarr/the-artist-is-present-2/process/to-do.md

 - ~~Don't whisper once marina has been into the Atrium~~
 - ~~Queue members on collide (e.g. excited direct comment)~~
 - ~~Queue guards~~

-- Position dialogs in different locations as appropriate (e.g. head up/down instructions, whispers...)
+- ~~Position dialogs in different locations as appropriate (e.g. head up/down instructions, whispers...)~~
+- ~~Museum closing (10:30-17:30)~~
+- ~~__NEVER CLOSED BECAUSE THE GAME IS ABOUT YOU BEING PRESENT TO PERFORM, NOT TO OBEY THE TIMEFRAME OF A VIRTUAL GALLERY__ The big question: is the museum closed on specific days?
+Does the game start or not?
+(Tempted not to close it in this instance since it's not really about that?)~~

 ## Queue behavior
 - ~~Create a function to send the front person in the queue to go sit in the chair and the rest of the queue to move up.
 Add a new person to the (invisible) end of the queue so it doesn't end (is this cheating?)~~